Agency Main Banner Content

 - Hurricane Development (former Hougland Tomato Cannery)

-- Previous sampling results showed no downgradient detections of chlorinated compounds in the ground water near the schools or the residential neighborhood, and thus people are not, and have not, been exposed to contaminated ground water or any associated vapors associated with this site.
+- Previous sampling results showed no downgradient detections of chlorinated compounds in the ground water near the schools or the residential neighborhood, and thus people are not, and have not, been exposed to contaminated ground water or any vapors with this site.

 - Former Arvin Industries

 - On March 18, 2019, IDEM received Arvin Meritor’s response to the Agency’s State Cleanup Notice Letter requiring an Initial Site Investigation be conducted in 90 days.
-Investigation results are anticipated by July, 2019.

 - Webb and Needham Schools